getsentry/sentry-docs/src/collections/_documentation/workflow/releases/release-automation/jenkins/index.md

 [{% asset releases/jenkins/internal-integration-permissions.png alt="View of internal integration permissions." %}]({% asset releases/jenkins/internal-integration-permissions.png @path %})

-Click “Save” at the bottom of the page and grab your token, which you'll need in the next step.
+Click "Save", then record your token, which you'll need in the next section.

 ## Add Token to Jenkins Credentials